georgiee/coding-for-kids/slides.md

 ---
 ^ You won't believe it but designers, project managers or maybe your clients are eager to learn coding too.

-^ They will understand you better the next time you talk about bit & bytes
+^ They will have fun and understand you better the next time you talk about bits & bytes

 ^ .......BUT